CHICAGO — Critics have repeatedly charged Chicago with having the country's strictest gun laws with little effect.

 "The criminal justice system has to step up," Guglielmi said.
 Chicago should "have zero tolerance on gun crime.
 If an individual has documented criminal history, especially a felon, this individual should not be out in society walking around with a gun."

-In those cases, police estimate, 437 people would not have been a victim of gun violence between 2012 and this past September, he said.
+In those cases, police estimate, 437 people would not have been a victim of gun violence between 2012 and September 2015, he said.

 "Essentially what that is, is people are held accountable for their gun crimes," he said.